A characterization of finite quotients of Abelian varieties: Semistable -sheaves and their correspondence with flat sheaves

-Since such a filtration can be completed to a Jordan-Holder filtration of $\hat \sE$, Case~1 implies that each $G$-stable $\hat \sQ_i$ is locally free.
-Let $\pi: \wtilde S\to \hat S$ be a $G$-equivariant resolution of $\hat S$.
-The local freeness of the terms in the $G$-Jordan-Holder filtration of $\hat \sE$ as well as in its grading and the $G$-equivariance implies that the filtration lifts to a locally free filtration of $\pi^*(\hat \sE)$ with terms $\pi^*(\hat \sE_i)$.
-By Proposition~\ref{lift}, the locally free sheaves $\pi^*(\hat \sQ_i)$ are all $G$-stable with respect to a fixed $G$-invariant polarization.
-As before, every $G$-stable grading $\pi^*(\hat \sQ_i)$ of the filtration of $\pi^*(\hat \sE)$ induced by that of $\hat \sE$ admits a $G$-invariant unitarily flat connection.
-Hence, $\pi^*(\hat \sE)$ is an iterated extension by unitarily flat and locally free sheaves which is therefore, by Simpson's correspondence~\cite[Cor.~3.10]{Sim92} (and the remarks immediately after that corollary), endowed with a unique flat connection.
+be the $G$-equivariant, $\bQ$-Jordan-H\"older filtration of $\widehat \sE$ constructed in Proposition~\ref{Q-JH}, that is each quotient $\widehat \sQ_i:=\widehat \sE_i / \widehat \sE_{i-1}$ is a torsion-free, $G$-stable, $\bQ$-sheaf with the same slope, equal to $\mu(\widehat \sE)$.
+According to Lemma~\ref{lem:reflex}, we find that each $\widehat \sQ_i$ is reflexive and therefore, by Lemma~\ref{lem:local-free}, is locally-free.
+This in turn implies that $\widehat \sE$, as an extension locally-free sheaves, is also locally-free, as an analytic sheaf.
+Let $\pi: \wtilde T \to T$ be a $G$-equivariant resolution.
+The local freeness of the terms in the filtration of $\widehat \sE$ as well as in its grading and the $G$-equivariance implies that the filtration lifts to a locally free filtration of $\pi^*(\widehat \sE)$ with terms $\pi^*(\widehat \sE_i)$.
+By Proposition~\ref{lift}, the locally free sheaves $\pi^*(\widehat \sQ_i)$ are all $G$-stable with respect to a fixed $G$-invariant polarization.
+As before, every $G$-stable grading $\pi^*(\widehat \sQ_i)$ of the filtration of $\pi^*(\widehat \sE)$ induced by that of $\widehat \sE$ admits a $G$-invariant unitarily flat connection.
+Hence, $\pi^*(\widehat \sE)$ is an iterated extension by unitarily flat and locally free sheaves which is therefore, by Simpson's correspondence~\cite[Cor.~3.10]{Sim92} (and the remarks immediately after that corollary), endowed with a unique holomorphic flat connection.
 Since the filtration is $G$-equivariant, the uniqueness of this flat connection implies that it is $G$-invariant.
-This yields a $G$-invariant flat connection on ${\hat \sE}|_{\hat S_{\reg}}$ and therefore one on ${\hat \sE}$ by its reflexivity and Proposition~\ref{extension}.
-As a result ${\sE}|_{S_{\reg}}$ is locally free and flat and therefore comes from a representation of $\pi_1(S_{\reg})$. \\[-3mm]
+This yields a $G$-invariant flat connection on ${\widehat \sE}|_{T_{\reg}}$ (see the arguments right before the assertion~\ref{invariant-HE}).
+As a result the restriction ${\sE}|_{S_{\reg}}$ comes from a representation of $\pi_1(S_{\reg})$.
+This proves Theorem~\ref{finite-resolution} when $\dim(X)=2$. \\[-2mm]